 Keith has research collaborations with the School of Pharmacy at the University of Sydney, the Woolcock Institute of Medical Research, and the Brain and Mind Research Centre.
 In addition, he is a researcher with the Sleep and Circadian Research Group at the Woolcock Institute of Medical Research.
 Keith is a Clinical Associate Professor for the Central Clinical School at the University of Sydney.

 With Associate Professor Keith Wong, Respiratory Physician at Royal Prince Alfred Hospital, New South Wales, Australia.

 Asthma is a common presentation to the emergency department, but it can also occur on the ward.

-Case 1 – A 29 year old woman is admitted to the surgical ward following a fractured radius in a fall from a bicycle.
+A 29-year-old woman is admitted to the surgical ward following a fractured radius in a fall from a bicycle.
 She is for surgery tomorrow.
 You are called by the nurse at 10pm, as the patient is complaining of shortness of breath.
 She is charted for salbutamol BD, which she has already used with little relief.

 If you enjoyed listening to this week’s podcast feel free to let us know what you think by posting your comments or suggestions in the comments box below.